omeka/omeka-s-developer/docs/themes/theme_modifications.md

 ## Working with Omeka S Content

 Omeka S's sites are primarily concerned with the presentation of Omeka S resources: items, item sets, and media.
 Themes control how these resources' associated metadata and files are displayed via methods defined in the resources' representations.
-The following section highlights some common tasks using these methods, and a more in-depth guide can be found in [Using Representations](https://omeka.org/s/docs/developer/key_concepts/representations/#using-representations).
+The following section highlights some common tasks using these methods, and a more in-depth guide can be found in [Representations](../views/representations.md).

 #### Displaying Resource Images